What we are doing:

 - Get the furniture and put it together

 Up next is painting the second floor hallway the same color as Parker's room, and picking up the baby furniture tomorrow.
 I need to run at least the baseboard trim in there, so I'm hoping that I can squeeze that in tomorrow AM before the furniture arrives.
 But man, who knows.
 Do babies care that the baseboard and the base caps is not installed?
-Maybe she'll notice at 4 months...but
+Maybe she'll notice at 4 months...but probably not at 9 days.

 So yeah, that's that.
 Parker's IV and feeding tube (used as a back up only) were removed yesterday, and she's already back to her birth weight and nursing like a full term baby.